Landing Craft Infantry: Other

 At least four LCIs were used to support underwater demolition teams, and were unofficially termed LCI(D)s.
 Others were equipped with searchlights for spotting Japanese night attacks.

 Thirty-two LCIs were converted to ACMU-7 class coastal minesweepers.

 One LCI(L), LCI-346, was used as a press boat (PGY) during the Battle of Iwo Jima, collecting reporters' copy from several ships for delivery to a communications ship for transmission.
 Admiral William Halsey Jr. reported that the LCI(L) was ideally suited to move large numbers of sailors from ships in fleet anchorages to liberty ashore and back.
 BuShips studied conversions for these roles but none were performed.

 Fairmile Type H landing craft

 LCI(S)

 At the same time as the LCI(L) was handed over for US development and production, the British reworked their need for a raiding vessel into something that could be produced natively without making demands on limited resources.
 Fairmile Marine had already designed a number of small military vessels that were built in wood and they produced the Fairmile Type H which was another prefabricated wooden design.
 This was taken on as the Landing Craft Infantry (Small) or LCI(S).

+The overall length of these craft was 105 ft 1 in with a beam of 21 ft 5 in.
+They were one of the faster landing craft, with a maximum speed of 12.5 kn.
+They had a crew of 2 officers and 15 other ranks and could carry 102 troops for landing.
+Their petrol engines and the decision not to use self-sealing fuel tanks, together with the use of armour only in limited places made them less safe under fire than diesel fuelled vessels with more armour protection.
+Consequently, they were more suited to commando raids rather than large opposed landings.
+For instance, only 39 were used in the initial assault on D-Day.
+In action, the troops were disembarked over ramps which were extended either side of the bow.
+These were susceptible to damage.

-One Fairmile "H" still survives a veteran of D-Day and the costly assault on Walcheren, it is a houseboat on the River Adur, Shoreham by sea West Sussex, England.
+One Fairmile "H", a veteran of D-Day and the assault on Walcheren, survives as a houseboat on the River Adur, Shoreham-b-Sea, West Sussex, England.